ansel1/tang/SPEC.md

 - [ ] The "NonTestOutput" in the model is probably not needed.
 Non test output can just flow directly to tea.Println()
 - [ ] Model.events can be removed
 - [ ] Model.ReplayMode looks unneeded
+- [ ] in replay mode, it looks like printing a lot of output is *much* slower than the pace at which the logs are read from the input stream.
+A test might appear to take 5 minutes to complete, but actually took .04 seconds.
+Let's experiment with draining the event channel in batches between display frames.
+Not sure if that's going to make the UI too jumpy...
+- [ ] when scrolling through log output with ansi colors, the escape sequences only affect the current line.
+They are reset after each line.
+Would be cool if the buffer were like a window into a larger buffer, so escape codes set above the top of the window would still be in effect in the visible part of the window, and the reset codes would only be after the entire buffer.
+Maybe there's a bubble component for this?
+Trouble is, we only store a rolling buffer of lines, so we can't keep the state of the terminal above the top of the window.